Family Weddings

 |

 My first marriage to Hal Wilson took place at The Church of the Little Flower in Hollywood, Florida.
 The reception was at the home of our maid of honor, Carmela Ortega.
-My father, Sebastian Sylvester Normandy, wasn't able to come from New York, so his brother, Uncle George Normandy, gave me away.
-In the picture, from left to right, are Aunt Mary and Uncle George Normandy, my mother, Olympia "Ida" Normandy, me (Priscilla "Patti" Normandy), Hal Wilson, Hal's mother, Emily Wilson, and Hal's brother, Thomas Bruce Wilson.
+My father, Sebastian Sylvester Normandy, wasn't able to come from New York, so his brother, George Normandy, gave me away.
+In the picture, from left to right, are Aunt Mary and Uncle George Normandy, my mother, Olympia "Ida" Normandy, me ("Patti" Normandy), Hal Wilson, Hal's mother, Emily Wilson, and Hal's brother, Thomas Bruce Wilson.

-Priscilla "Patti" Normandy and Harold "Hal" Wilson - February, 1956 We lived in Hollywood, Florida, for a short while until Hal returned to college in Gainesville, Florida, where our first child, Kimberli Jean Wilson, was born.
+Priscilla "Patti" Normandy and Harold "Hal" Wilson - February, 1956 We lived in Hollywood, Florida, for a short while until Hal returned to college in Gainesville, Florida, where our first child, Kimberli Wilson, was born.
 Our other children, Randall, Darrell, and Priscilla Wilson, were born in Jacksonville, Florida, where we lived after Hal's graduation.
 We returned to Gainesville after a few years and lived there until our marriage ended in 1972.
 A few years later, Hal married Jean Freund Hawkins.
 They had one son and named him Christopher after Hal's father.
 Jean has three children from her first marriage, two sons, Mark and Jeff, and a daughter named Kim.

-My Darrell has one son named Niles.
-Priscilla's husband, Alan Knudsen has three daughters from his first marriage: Samantha, Erin and Corry Knudsen.
-My son Randall is currently single.
+My son Darrell has a son named Niles. and a daughter named Rachel.
+My daughter Priscilla has three step-daughters, Samantha, Erin and Corry.
+My son Randall is single.

 We are truly blessed by our ever-growing extended family.